yev/seleniumMvnScreenshot/README.md

 Allow your **Selenium** suites to store automatically **screenshots** taken for every **failed** test in **maven** target folder for further usage.
 For example, you can include the screenshot of a failed test in email sent by your CI-build.

 ##Configuration
-1. Any configuration at all - just put this jar to your classpath and annotate your class with special annotation (see below).
+1. No configuration at all - just put this jar to your classpath and annotate your class with special annotation ([see below](#annotation)).
 2. No third-party dependencies.

 ## Pre-requirements